 Remember that you are the curator of this information

 Social media is one of the worst amplifiers of incorrect information on health and medical topics, so use this research wisely.
+As we’re in the midst of an infodemic, it’s important to share quality information on social media.
 As a health writer, you have the tools to identify misleading information.